officialgio/Todo-app/README.md

 ## 🌟 Features/Concepts Learned

 - 💻 1 Front-end Page
-- 📊 Backend using Dev Tools (Inspect Element) and the Local Storage Method
-- 💻 Implementation of Students and displaying them in the UI
+- 💻 Implementation of tasks and displaying them in the UI.
-- 🗄 Inserting `Keys/Values` into the Local Storage
+- 🗄 Updating the React state.
-- 💻 Converting strings and arrays using the `.JSON` method.
+- 💻 Insering one item and displkaying them in rows in the UI.
-- ➕ Appending elements
-- 🔀 Storing Arrays/Objects and returning them into a String.
+- ❌ filtering out a item when being deleted.
+- ➕ Adding to the list using the `.push` concept.

 ## 📂 Technologies Used